mustafaakben/AI_for_meaningful_work/README.md

 ```
 We will analyze the data step-by-step.
 For each next stage, please wait for my approval.

-1) Calculate the attendance rate for each workshop, find the most popular and least popular workshop, show the bar chart by department of workshop.
+Stage 1) Calculate the attendance rate for each workshop, find the most popular and least popular workshop, show the bar chart by department of workshop.

-2) Analyze the factors that might have influenced these faculty and staff members rating such as workshop topic, duration, professor, prerequisite level.
+Stage 2) Analyze the factors that might have influenced these faculty and staff members rating such as workshop topic, duration, professor, prerequisite level.

-3) Find which workshops are most popular among different majors, create a box plot.
+Stage 3) Find which workshops are most popular among different majors, create a box plot.

-4) Finally, find which professor receives the highest grade and attendance, create bar chart.
+Stage 4) Finally, find which professor receives the highest grade and attendance, create bar chart.

 Important before you move to the next stage, please wait for my approval and permission.
 ```